agsheves/Decis-Country-Data-API/README.md

 The assessment engine continually reviews current events over the previous 72-hour period and compares the current conditions with the baseline stability rating to return an assessment of:

-- Consistent with the baseline
+- consistent with the baseline assessment
-- More turbulent than normal
+- more calm than usual
-- More calm than normal
+- more turbulent than usual

 These ratings are updated every 48 hours.